Any marketing venture is complicated.

 Thus, your new goal is to raise awareness of your product through a strong marketing campaign.

 To enhance chances for your campaign success, you can also consider Objectives and Key Results (OKRs).
 If your Objectives cannot be directly measured, you need Key Results to guide you.
-Read more about this on the following link:
+Read more about this in the following post:

-The aim of this phase is to lay the foundation for the process by determining:
+This phase aims to lay the foundation for the process by determining:

 - Project tasks,